IRDMNews Brief

 What Actually Happened

 Amazon didn't buy Iridium.
 It bought Globalstar.
-But the market instantly did what markets do: repriced every comparable asset.
-Iridium holds one of the largest L-band spectrum portfolios on the planet, a constellation of 66 cross-linked satellites covering every square inch of Earth's surface.
-When Amazon put a specific dollar figure on Globalstar's spectrum, it gave investors a new anchor for valuing Iridium's.
+But the market repriced every comparable asset within hours.
+Iridium holds one of the largest L-band spectrum portfolios on the planet — a constellation of 66 cross-linked satellites covering every square inch of Earth's surface.
+When Amazon put a specific dollar figure on Globalstar's spectrum, investors got a new anchor for valuing Iridium's.

-The mechanism here is straightforward.
-Satellite spectrum is scarce, licensed, and increasingly strategic as direct-to-device connectivity becomes the next wireless battleground.
-Amazon paying up for Globalstar tells the market that Big Tech considers this spectrum worth more than the public market was pricing it.
-Iridium, as a pure-play L-band operator, catches that wave directly.
+The logic is simple.
+Satellite spectrum is scarce, licensed, and increasingly strategic as carriers race to offer direct-to-device connectivity.
+Amazon paying up for Globalstar signals that Big Tech values this spectrum higher than public markets did.
+Iridium, as a pure-play L-band operator, caught that bid directly.

 The Catch

 A 12% move on someone else's deal is not the same as a 12% move on your own fundamentals.
-Iridium trades at 32.3x forward earnings, which is a premium multiple for a company that already cut its 2025 guidance.
+Iridium trades at 32.3x forward earnings — a premium multiple for a company that already cut its 2025 guidance.
 BWS Financial maintains a Sell rating.
 GF Value scores the stock at 77 out of 100 and considers shares overvalued even before this pop.

-The uncomfortable question: if spectrum repricing is the thesis, what is Iridium actually doing to monetize that spectrum?
-A deal like Globalstar's only matters to Iridium shareholders if someone eventually pays Iridium a similar premium, either through a partnership, a lease, or an outright acquisition.
-Without that, you're holding an expensive stock with a cut forecast and hoping the next buyer shows up.
+The harder question: if spectrum repricing is the thesis, what is Iridium actually doing to monetize that spectrum?
+A deal like Globalstar's only matters to Iridium shareholders if someone eventually pays Iridium a similar premium — through a partnership, a lease, or an outright acquisition.
+Without that, investors hold an expensive stock with a cut forecast, waiting for a buyer who may not come.

 Bottom Line

-This rally makes Iridium more interesting as a speculation on satellite M&A and less interesting as a fundamental story.
+This rally makes Iridium a satellite M&A speculation, not a fundamental story.
 Thursday's earnings will matter more than today's pop.
-Investors should listen for two things on the call: any commentary on spectrum monetization or strategic interest from tech partners, and whether management reinstates or further adjusts 2025 guidance.
-The second one is the real tell.
-If guidance stays cut while the stock sits at 32x earnings, the math gets harder to defend.
+Two things to listen for on the call: any commentary on spectrum monetization or strategic interest from tech partners, and whether management reinstates or further cuts 2025 guidance.
+The second is the real tell.
+If guidance stays cut while the stock sits at 32x earnings, the valuation gets harder to defend.

 Want a full financial breakdown of Iridium's valuation, cash flows, and competitive positioning?
 Generate your free IRDM report on Basis Report.